-With a wide range of maintenance checks that need to be performed on all forklifts, it can be easy to allow some part of your equipment fall out of OSHA or ANSI compliance.
-One aspect of fork inspection that can sometimes slip between the cracks is ensuring that forks are maintained appropriately in compliance with ANSI 56B (updated in May 2017).
+With a wide range of maintenance checks that need to be performed on all forklifts, it can be easy to allow some part of your equipment to fall out of OSHA or ANSI compliance.
+One aspect of fork inspection that can sometimes slip between the cracks is ensuring that forks are maintained appropriately in compliance with ANSI 56B.

 In order to complete the appropriate checks and maintain fork compliance, you’ll need to make appropriate use of a fork caliper.
 This device can be used in three important ways to help you measure fork deviations and get the appropriate information to make sure you’re following the ANSI standard.